UZziell/v2ray-haproxy-docker/HTTP_PROXY.md

 # ...
 ```

-You can add one of the following lines to the `$HOME/.ssh/ssh_config` file to use the HTTP or SOCKS proxies in your SSH connections.
+You can add the following line to the `$HOME/.ssh/ssh_config` file to use the HTTP or SOCKS proxies in your SSH connections.

 * HTTP: ```ProxyCommand /usr/bin/nc -X connect -x 127.0.0.1:HTTP_PROXY_PORT %h %p```
 * SOCKS: ```ProxyCommand /usr/bin/nc -X 5 -x 127.0.0.1:SOCKS_PROXY_PORT %h %p```